atb00ker/Spoken-Tutorial/README.md

 ### Django Application

-The following are the instructions to install the the application in the workbench to start working.
+The following are the instructions to install the the application on a Linux(Debian) Machine.

 1. Install Python 3.5 and Pip
     - Debian-Family: `sudo apt install python3.5 python3-pip`